MicrosoftDocs/memdocs/memdocs/intune/fundamentals/multi-admin-approval.md

 # Use Access policies to require multiple administrative approvals

 > [!NOTE]
 > This feature is delayed and is not yet available.
-We'll remove this note when this feature beings to roll out to tenants.
+We'll remove this note when this feature begins to roll out to tenants.

 *This feature is in Public Preview*